|🏡 What does contingent mean?

 In both situations, you must wait until the buyer completes a sale before your contract moves forward.
 That means that you may not be able to move quickly, and you may end up waiting for several weeks or even months before completing your sale.

-Reason 2 – You May Have a Hard Time Finding a Backup Buyer:
+You May Have a Hard Time Finding a Backup Buyer

-Sometimes, your contingent buyer will still allow you to market your property, even when you’re under contract.
 This can make it easier to move forward with a new buyer if things fall through.
 However, since your home will show as pending on the MLS, you not receive any new offers.
-Potential buyers may be dissuaded from touring your home because they know the odds of getting your property are low and they don’t want to commit themselves to the waiting game.
+Potential buyers may be dissuaded from touring your home because they know the odds of getting your property are low and they don’t want to commit themselves to the house offer waiting game.

 It’s also possible that your contract will stipulate that you cannot continue to market your home once you’ve accepted your buyer’s contingent offer.
-In this case, you may be unable to take new offers until a set period of time passes or until it is clear that the buyer will not be able to purchase the property.
-Obviously, this can both make it difficult to plan and can be very frustrating if the sale ultimately falls through.
-Which leads us to our next point…
+In this case, you will be unable to take new offers until a set period of time passes (like a contingency deadline) or until it is clear that the buyer will not be able to purchase the property.

 A contingent contract allows your buyer to nullify their offer and walk away if their current home doesn’t sell or if their settlement falls through.
 As a result, you have a higher risk of your sale falling through when compared to working with other types of buyers.

 If you do decide you want to consider a contingent buyer, take the time to research their situation.
-Find out if they have already listed their current home and whether it is a fair price – and always walk away from the contract if their current home is not on the market or has not yet been listed.
+Find out if they have already listed their current home and whether it is a fair price, and compare their offer to others.